 There is a widespread perception that creating a hybrid on-premises and cloud environment using Microsoft SharePoint is complicated and costly.
 This is far from the truth – in reality, it is really no different than when you’ve been tasked to join two systems together in the past.

 Today’s surprise announcement that Microsoft would buy LinkedIn for $26.5 billion came off as a shock but it shouldn’t.
 It’s clear, based on the official announcement, that Microsoft’s intention to buy LinkedIn wasn’t just a significant advance in acquiring the world’s biggest business social networking site.
 It’s an investment in global, cloud-based professional productivity.
+And given that Microsoft’s engine for user productivity is centered on Office 365, you don’t have to dig deep to understand the reasons for the acquisition.

 A David and Goliath Backup Story: Why You Want Small SharePoint Backups